Michael Chu (private equity investor): Early life

-Chu graduated from Bates College in Lewiston, Maine in 1980, earning a bachelor's degree with majors in psychology and economics.
+Chu graduated from Bates College in Lewiston, Maine in 1980, earning a bachelor's degree in psychology and economics with highest honours.
 At Bates, he was a member of the board of trustees from 1995 to 2013.

 Career

 Chu held various senior financial management positions with The First Pacific Company, a Hong Kong publicly listed investment and management company which he joined in early 1983.

-He founded Catterton-Simon Partners in 1982 with Frank Vest and U.S. Secretary of the Treasury William E. Simon.
+L Caterton

+In 1989, Chu co-founded what would later become L Catterton and subsequently served as one of the firm's Global Co-CEOs.

 In 2015, Catterton Partners took on as minor partners Moët Hennessy Louis Vuitton (LVMH) and Groupe Arnault (the family office of Bernard Arnault, bringing together $12 billion in assets as L Catterton.
 In May 2018, his firm was listed as the 31st largest private equity firm in the world, based on capital raised over the prior five years.
 In June 2022, L Catterton were ranked 30th in Private Equity International's 2022 PEI 300 ranking.

+Other memberships and philanthropy

+Chu is a member of the Committee of 100 (a Chinese-American leadership and philanthropic organization).

+In 2016, Chu and his wife made a $10 million gift to Bates College, supporting the creation of a professorship and other initiatives at the institution.

 Personal life

-Chu is married to Elizabeth Kalperis Chu and they have two adult children.
+Chu is married to Elizabeth Kalperis Chu.
+They met while studying at Bates College.
+Their oldest son, Christopher, is a 2012 graduate of the college.